pauliacomi/pyGAPS/docs/manual/parsing.rst

 Sqlite parsing
 --------------

-Since pyGAPS includes an internal sqlite database, isotherms which are imported can be saved for later use, as well as samples, adsorbates, contacts etc.
+Since pyGAPS includes an internal sqlite database, isotherms which are imported can be saved for later use, as well as samples, adsorbates, etc.
-The sqlite functionality is an extensive part of the framework, and it has its own :ref:`section <sqlite-manual>` of the manual.
+The sqlite functionality is an extensive part of the framework, and it has its own
+:ref:`section <sqlite-manual>` of the manual.